 These shares vest on the dates indicated, assuming continued service.
-InJune 2022 and February 2023, 45,000 shares and 10,000 shares, respectively, that had been granted to certain of the Company's employees vested, having an aggregate value of \$293,000 and \$57,000, respectively.
+In June 2022 and February 2023, 45,000 shares and 10,000 shares, respectively, that had been granted to certain of the Company's employees vested, having an aggregate value of \$293,000 and \$57,000, respectively.

-Performance Award Shares: On March 1, 2022, performance awards were granted to certain of the Company's executive officers, consisting of 187,500 shares, of which: (a) 75,000 shares shall be earned if the closing price per share of the Company's common stock equals or exceeds \$8.00 on ten trading days within any period of twenty consecutive trading days prior to March 1, 2027; and (b) 112,500 shares shall be earned if the closing price per share of the Company's common stock equals or exceeds \$9.00 on ten trading days within any period of twenty consecutive trading days within any period of twenty consecutive trading days within any period of twenty consecutive trading days prior to March 1, 2027.
-Upon the achievement of each applicable stock hurdle described above: (i) one-third of the shares that are earned shall vest on the later of the date on which the shares are earned and March 1, 2023; (ii) one-third of the shares that are earned shall vest on the first anniversary of the date on which the shares are earned.
+Performance Award Shares: On March 1, 2022, performance awards were granted to certain of the Company's executive officers, consisting of 187,500 shares, of which: (a) 75,000 shares shall be earned if the closing price per share of the Company's common stock equals or exceeds \$8.00 on ten trading days within any period of twenty consecutive trading days prior to March 1, 2027; and (b) 112,500 shares shall be earned if the closing price per share of the Company's common stock equals or exceeds \$9.00 on ten trading days within any period of twenty consecutive trading days prior to March 1, 2027.
+Upon the achievement of each applicable stock hurdle described above: (i) one-third of the shares that are earned shall vest on the later of the date on which the shares are earned and March 1, 2023; (ii) one-third of the shares that are earned shall vest on the first anniversary of the date on which the shares are earned; and (iii) one-third shall vest on the second anniversary of the date on which the shares are earned.
 All shares that are non-earned or non-vested will be forfeited upon the termination of service.
 The Company, with the assistance of an independent third party, determined that the grant date fair value of the awards amounted to \$732,000.